Bettenoch/Hellow-World/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command:npm run start

 ### Run tests